Why do students choose to attend Odyssey, Mosaic Home Education Partnership, or Eagle Harbor High School?

 Do the school buses transport students to Commodore?

 Yes and no!
 Because of the new two-bell system, some Odyssey 1-6 students can be picked up on the Ordway bus routes.
 Parents in out-lying areas are car-pooling to connect to the operating routes.
 Odyssey 7/8 and Eagle Harbor High School are on the Woodward/BHS routes.
 Our Mosaic Partnership students are transported by their parents.

 What type of student attends Commodore?

-Our students select Commodore because of our learning opportunities and strong teaching team.
+Our students select Commodore because of our learning opportunities, student centered instruction, small learning communities, and strong teaching teams.
 We are not the traditionally viewed "alternative school" where students who need help are sent.
 Our best testimony is in our graduates, who are now attending in a broad range of schools from the Naval Academy, Notre Dame, Brown, Evergreen, Cornell to Seattle Community College, Arts Schools, and apprenticeships.

 How do you enroll at Commodore?